cheminfo/octochemdb/node-pubchem/src/README.md

 Parameters:

 - smiles: smiles of the target molecule
-- noStereo: skip stereo information
+- stereo: keep stereo information (default: false)
 - limit: maximal number of results (default: 1000)
 - fields: list of fields to retrieve